samumantha/EO_workshop/EO_intro_slides.md

 * Who are you?
 * What is your research about?
-* What would you like to get from this workshop?
+* voluntary networking: add your email-address for others to contact you.
--> Mentimeter
+-> www.menti.com; 2773 8461

 # Geoportti and CSC